openaudible/openaudible/README.md

 ## Note
 This open source version 1.1.8 is not the latest available as a binary version.
 You can still build this version from scratch, but it will not be the latest version available.
+You can also run the latest version using Java debugger using these instructions, and the source can be decompiled.

 ## Building version 1.1.8
 OpenAudible is a java application that uses Maven for building.

 ### Prerequisites
 Java 8, Maven, and git.
-Windows, Mac or Linux Desktop.
+Windows, Mac or Linux Desktop, 64 bit Intel/AMD architectures only.

 Clone the [git repo](https://github.com/openaudible/openaudible)